-Impairment of long-lived assets - We evaluate our long-lived assets including our real estate development projects for impairment when events or changes in circumstances indicate the carrying value of these assets may not be recoverable.
-As a result of various factors, in recent years we recorded impairment charges of zero, \$0.4 million and \$0.1 million in fiscal years 2015, 2014 and 2013, respectively.
+Impairment of long-lived assets - We evaluate our long-lived assets, including our real estate development projects, for impairment when events or changes in circumstances indicate the carrying value of these assets may not be recoverable.
+As a result of various factors, we recorded impairment charges of zero, \$0.4 million and \$0.1 million in fiscal years 2015, 2014 and 2013, respectively.
+These charges were based on independent appraisals and other factors and were developed using various facts, assumption and estimates.
+Future changes in these facts, assumptions and estimates could result in additional charges.

 Defined benefit retirement plan - As discussed in the notes to our consolidated financial statements, we sponsor a defined benefit retirement plan that was frozen in June 2004, and no future benefits accrued to participants subsequent to that time.
 Ongoing accounting for this plan under FASB ASC 715 provides guidance as to, among other things, future estimated pension expense, minimum pension liability and future minimum funding requirements.
 This information is provided to us by third-party actuarial consultants.
 In developing this data, certain estimates and assumptions are used, including among other things, discount rate, long-term rates of return and mortality tables.
 During 2015, the Society of Actuaries released a new mortality table, referred to as adjusted RP-2014, which is believed to better reflect mortality improvements and is to be used in calculating defined benefit pension obligations.
 In addition, during fiscal year 2015, the assumed discount rate used to measure the pension obligation increased from 4.0% to 4.1% as a result of changes in market interest rates.
-The Company used adjusted RP-2014 to measure its pension obligation as of October 31, 2015 and combined with the increase in the assumed discount rate and other demographic assumptions, its pension obligation decreased by approximately \$0.9 million as of October 31, 2015 with a corresponding decrease in other comprehensive income recognized net of tax.
+We used adjusted RP-2014 to measure our pension obligation as of October 31, 2015 and combined with the increase in the assumed discount rate and other demographic assumptions, our pension obligation decreased by approximately \$0.9 million as of October 31, 2015 with a corresponding decrease in other comprehensive income recognized net of tax.
 Further changes in any of these estimates could materially affect the amounts recorded that are related to our defined benefit retirement plan.